 Fix 10: Reset Windows Update Components Manually

-This is the most technical fix, but also one of the most effective when other methods fail.
-We're going to completely reset all Windows Update components.
+This is the most technical fix, but it’s also one of the most effective when other options fail.
+We are resetting all the Windows update components completely.

 Open Command Prompt as administrator.
-Copy and paste these commands one at a time, pressing Enter after each:
+Copy and paste these command in sequence — hit Enter after each one:

 net stop wuauserv